jamesjkim88/Unison-Assessment/README.md

 # Unison Assessment

 ### Tech stack used:
-  - Vanilla JavaScript
-  - HTML 5
+  - Three basic Front End stack, Vanilla JS, HTML, and CSS

 ### Approach
   - Used MVC design pattern to build the application.